Protests against Rodrigo Duterte: Protests organized by religious groups

 The "Walk for Life" was a mass demonstration organized by the Catholic Bishops' Conference of the Philippines (CBCP) protesting proposals to reintroduce the death penalty and calling for an end to killings amid the country's ongoing war on drugs.
 The event was first announced on late January 2017 by former CBCP President Socrates Villegas.
 On February 18, the march gathered approximately 20,000 Filipino Catholics in Manila.

-On November 5, 3,500 protesters attended a prayer rally and healing mass, dubbed as "Lord, Heal Our Land", organized by the Catholic Church on EDSA to oppose the extrajudicial killings.
+An estimated 3,500 protesters attended a November 5, 2017 prayer rally and healing mass, dubbed "Lord, Heal Our Land", organized by the Catholic Church on EDSA to oppose the extrajudicial killings.
 The organizers said the event was meant to express frustration and not "destabilization."
 On February 24, 2018, thousands of people joined at the Quirino Grandstand.